vilroi/blog/content/posts/notes-on-interfaces.md

 - while *x* and *y* are distinct types, they can both be treated as type *a*

 As an example, consider the types `net.HardwareAddr` and `netip.Addr`.
-Since both of these types implement the `String()` method, by the definition of the `fmt.Stringer` interface, both of these types can be treated as a `fmt.Stringer`.
+Since both of these types implement the `String()` method, according to the definition of the `fmt.Stringer` interface, both of these types can be treated as a `fmt.Stringer`.

 Thus, something like the following is possible: